woody-g/10ds_technical_exercise/README.md

 conda env create -f environment.yml
 ```

-This will install Jupyter in a new conda environment, along with all the package dependencies required to run the notebook.
+This will install all the package dependencies required to run the notebook.

 Activate the conda environment by running:

 ```
-conda activate bikepoint_analysis
+conda activate analysis_exercise
 ```

-Launch Jupyter Notebook:
+Launch Jupyter Notebook (note you will need to launch this from wherever you have Jupyter installed, or install separately into the ```analysis_exercise``` environment):

 ```
 jupyter notebook
 ```

-Then open ```technical exercise.ipynb```.
+Then open ```10ds_technical_exercise.ipynb```, ensuring the kernel matches the ```analysis_exercise``` conda environment.

 If you want to delete the environment once you are done, close the notebook server and run:

 ```
 conda deactivate
-conda remove --name bikepoint_analysis --all
+conda remove --name analysis_exercise --all
 ```

 ## Data sources